Course Number (HLTH5100)

 The Certified Nurse Aide Training Program focuses on the fundamentals of nursing and care giving techniques.
 The 150-hour course consists of five modules.
 Instructors deliver an intensive hands-on approach to prepare participants with the vocational skills to be a skilled healthcare provider.
 Participants develop knowledge and skills through theory and practice in the classroom and nursing lab settings.

 Upon successful completion of the course and the state examination, participants are credentialed as a Certified Nurse Aide (CNA) and a member of the Hawaii Nurse Aide Registry.

-Graduates of the Nurse Aide program are also eligible to enroll in the Nurse Aide II: Patient Care Technician (HLTH5120) Program.
+Graduates of the Certified Nurse Aide program are also eligible to enroll in the Certified Nurse Aide II: Patient Care Technician (HLTH5120) Program.

 No high school diploma required. *Minimum 9th grade reading level required.
-Complete and turn in Nurse Aide Application Form, Non-credit Registration Form, Physical Examination Clearance Form, and current criminal abstract.
+Complete and turn in the Health Education Application Form, Non-credit Registration Form, Physical Examination Clearance Form, and current criminal abstract.

 Upon successful completion of this course participants will be able to:

 - Apply standard precautions in the provision of care.

 - Demonstrate appropriate skills to assist the resident in attaining and maintaining independence.